sameer/spuri_io/README.md

 # spuri_io
-Personal website rewritten in Rust w/ Actix &amp; Askama
+Personal website translated from Go to Rust

 ## TODO
 - [x] Translate templates from html/template to Askama